 The original XBox was envisioned in 1998 when the idea of a console that could pack the same power as a PC gaming rig was pitched to Bill Gates.
 Kevin Bachus, Seamus Blackley, Otto Berkes, and Ted Hase formed the console division of Microsoft.
 The system was intended to run on WIndows 2000, allowing PC software developers the ability to work within the console’s system architecture.
 Originally entitled the ‘DirectX Box’, the system was also intended to run at twice the processing power of the then market leader, the PS2.
 Initially believing that the abbreviated ‘XBox’ would not sit well with consumers, focus groups proved the company wrong, taking to the name immediately.
 This gave Microsoft the killer combination of both a console with a great concept and a catchy name.

 Two years later, Bill Gates presented the machine at the March 2000 Game Developers Conference.
 He introduced a machine with vastly improved specs, the ability for players to play online and an internal storage device to contain media, games and movies.
 The press were sceptical, seeing the machine as nothing more than a dressed up PC.
 Undaunted, Microsoft continued to push and believe in the new console, showcasing it again at that year’s E3 show.
 It was there that the Xbox developer first connected with Bungie Studios, the creators of a third-person shooter titled Halo: Combat Evolved.
+Microsoft purchased Bungie for $30 million a short time later.
+It was Bungie’s decision to adapt Halo in order to make the best use of the new console’s abilities (and turn it into a first-person shooter) that helped make history.

 Nearly a full year later, revealed the final design of the Xbox at the 2001 Consumer Electronics Show in Las Vegas, along with the system’s official release date.
 The console was released on November 14 2001 with a $299.00 price tag.
 The system sold immediately, riding on a wave of hype and public interest.
 One of the key reasons for the system’s sales success was its flagship game ‘Halo’.
 Not only was it an XBox exclusive, but it was also one of the most compelling, well designed first person shooters in many years.
 Sales of Halo shattered all previous records, with more than 1 million copies of the game sold in the first few months of its release.